SecDevOps-jmcdonough/se-conf-sdwan-workshop/README.md

 <details>

 ### Task 1 - Create the VNET peering
 * Create a VNET peering between the Spoke11 VNET and the Hub VNET.
 Go to the Spoke VNET, studentxx-workshop-sdwan-spoke11 and then click on Peerings.
+(Please replace StudentXX with your own Student ID)
 * Repeat the above between Spoke12 VNET and the Hub VNET

     ![vnetpeering1](images/spoke11-to-Hub-peering.jpg)